 To really take advantage of current trends, you will need to have your website linked from Social Media Platforms.
 Statistics show that around 70% of small businesses (containing less than 5 staff) do not have a Social Media presence.
 By having a website and linking it to your social media platforms, you will gain a local competitive edge.

 It's Not Too Late

 If you are a small local business, whether you have a website or not, now is the time to take action.
-There are many choices available for Brisbane businesses to develop a web presence through a well built website and social media.
+There are many choices available for businesses in Brisbane to develop a web presence through a well-built website and social media.